64bit/ghost-mysql-docker-compose/README.md

 # ghost-mysql-docker-compose
-Production ready solution to start Ghost along with Mysql using docker compose in single command.
+Production ready solution to start Ghost along with Mysql & Nginx using docker compose.

 ## Step 0:
 Prerequisites is to have a domain name which resolves to machine where Ghost is being installed.